 Pope Francis championed inclusion.
 LGBTQ Catholics hope a new pope will finish what he started.

-As the conclave to select a new pope begins this week, LGBTQ Catholics hope that whoever is picked will finish the inclusion work Pope Francis started more than 20 years ago.
+As the conclave is held to select a new pope, LGBTQ Catholics hope that the next leader of the church will continue the inclusion work Pope Francis started more than 20 years ago.

 Pope Francis, who died at 88 last month, was the first pontiff to be publicly inclusive of the LGBTQ Catholic community.
 He didn't change doctrine, but he changed the conversation by voicing support for legal civil unions, personally meeting with LGBTQ groups and extending blessings to individuals in same-sex unions.

-Some clergy and Catholics within the community hope the conclave — in which some frontrunners appear to share Francis's inclusive views — will continue his work.
+Some clergy and Catholics within the community hoped the conclave — in which some front-runners appear to share Francis' inclusive views — will continue along his path.

 "Who am I to judge?"